Manya7864/Lumen5-clone/README.md

 # Lumen5-Clone

- Lumen5 is a video-creating platform that allows the creation of interactive and engaging videos with little to no effort.
+Lumen5 is a video creation platform designed for brands and businesses to produce engaging video content for social posts, stories, and ads.
+Our goal is to enable anyone without training or experience to easily create amazing videos in minutes.
+Our technology enables marketing teams to focus on the story and narrative while relying on our system to do the heavy lifting.

 ## Tech Stack